fullstorydev/fullstory-node-sdk/CONTRIBUTING.md

 - A FullStory team member may ask for changes to be made before a PR can be merged.
 Address them by making changes and committing to your branch.

-- Resolve any conversation in the PR, as they are addressed.
+- Resolve any conversations in the PR, as they are addressed.